• English

 Make sure the setup path is ready

-• Open Vibelet on your phone and tap Scan QR Code
+• Open Vibelet on your phone and scan the QR before stepping away

 Getting Started